moogacs/docs.buf.build/docs/reference/images.md

   //
   // Per the FileDescriptorProto spec, it would be fine in this case to just
   // leave the syntax field unset to denote this and to set the syntax field
   // to "proto2" if it is specified.
-However, protoc does not set the syntax
+But protoc does not set the syntax
   // field if it was "proto2", and plugins may (incorrectly) depend on this.
   // We also want to maintain consistency with protoc as much as possible.
   // So instead, we have this field which denotes whether syntax was not